A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Introduction

 Modern experiments have very intense neutrino sources which offer the possibility to use ``weak standard candles'' to constrain the neutrino flux selecting interactions that have a very well understood cross section.
 For example, the $\nu e^{-} \rightarrow \nu e^{-}$ neutrino-electron scattering process can be calculated with precision~\cite{Tomalak:2019}, and although the cross section is orders of magnitude lower than that of neutrino-nucleus scattering, intense modern accelerator neutrino beams will produce a sizeable event rate, as has been shown by MINERvA~\cite{Park:2015eqa, Valencia:2019mkf}, and studied in detail for DUNE~\cite{Marshall:2019vdy}.
 The divergence of the neutrino beam makes it challenging to constrain the neutrino flux shape well with neutrino-electron scattering data, but it can offer a precise measurement of the flux normalization for DUNE~\cite{Marshall:2019vdy}.
 Similarly, the inverse muon decay (IMD) process $\nu_{\mu} e^{-} \rightarrow \nu_{e}\mu^{-}$ can provide a constraint of the neutrino flux.
 With a threshold of $E_\nu\approx10.6~\text{GeV}$, IMD constrains mostly the higher energy neutrinos, which is of marginal use for current and planned accelerator-based oscillation experiments that observe oscillations in the $< 4$~GeV region.
 This has been discussed by MINERvA~\cite{MINERvA:2021dhf} and in the context of DUNE~\cite{Marshall:2019vdy}.
 The ``\lownu'' method---which is the focus of this work---offers an alternative approach with the same basic principle of trying to isolate neutrino interactions with well-known properties so that a neutrino flux constraint can be extracted from a measured event rate.
+Additional techniques for constraining the neutrino flux spectra by isolating interactions on hydrogen through kinematic techniques have also recently been proposed~\cite{Lu:2015hea, Duyang:2019prb, Munteanu:2019llq}.
+These either rely on a good understanding of the neutrino-hydrogen cross section, or also rely implicitly or explicitly on the ``\lownu'' method.

 The $\nu$ in the ``\lownu'' method refers to the energy transfer to the nucleus, which for charged-current interactions is, $\nu \equiv \qz=E_{\nu}-E_{l}$\footnote{In a potentially doomed effort to avoid confusion, we will consistently use ``\qz'' to denote the energy transfer and will use ``\lownu'' to denote the method, as ``$\nu$'' has multiple uses in neutrino physics.}, where $E_{\nu}$ is the incoming neutrino energy, and $E_{l}$ is the energy of the outgoing charged lepton.
 The \lownu method is motivated by the expression of the inclusive charged-current scattering cross section commonly used in deep inelastic scattering theory, written in terms of nucleon structure functions.
 The differential cross section in \qz is found by integrating $d^2\sigma/d\qz dx$ over $x = Q^2/(2M \qz)$,